dsc-courses/dsc10-2023-wi/syllabus.md

 Unlike labs and homeworks, you may work with a partner on projects.
 Your partner can be anyone else in either section of the course.
-If you choose to work with a partner, you must practice [pair programming](../pair-programming).
+If you choose to work with a partner, start by reading these [project partner guidelines](../project-partners).
-This means that you should work on the assignment synchronously, discussing each problem together and writing each answer together, taking turns of who is in control of the coding.
-Please read the [section of this website dedicated to pair programming](../pair-programming) to learn more about how this works, and some of the benefits of working in pairs.
 If working with a partner, only one of you should submit the assignment, and you'll be able to tag your partner in your Gradescope submission.

 ### Deadlines and Slip Days